Olutoyosi/SALES-DATA/README.md

 #### SQL Queries

-  See the SQL files in the SQL Queries folder for each of the queries used in this project.
+  See the SQL files in Readme for each of the queries used in this project.

 #### Power BI Dashboard